zer0k-z/cs2-movement-issues/readme.md

 ## Ledgegrabs
 Ledgegrab is when the player lands on the ground immediately despite the player still going up vertically.
 This happens when the player is less than 2u above any ground while having less than 140u/s vertical velocity.

 The game being on 64 tick make this less likely to happen, however scrolling to generate multiple movement simulations will guarantee its success (if the player has enough fps).
 This is somewhat awkward and also makes "free wheel" mice pay2win as well, as they can much more generate subtick inputs when needed.
-See demonstration [here](https://youtu.be/tWNE78RYNj4?si=AgqUihtsvmH22m-h)
+See demonstration [here](https://youtu.be/tWNE78RYNj4?si=AgqUihtsvmH22m-h).

 ## Crouchbug/Jumpbugs
 Crouchbugs are frame perfect unduck input (tick perfect in CS:GO) where the player land via unduck and take no fall damage or stamina loss as a result.
 This can only be performed when the player is 9 to 11 units above the ground.
 This is not always possible in CS:GO since it is possible that the player is never at the right vertical coordinates (more possible with higher tickrate), but it is always possible in CS2 (the higher the fps, the more possible it is), though inconsistently so.

-Jumpbugs are crouchbugs but the player also send a jump input on the exact same frame (tick in CS:GO) as well.
+Jumpbugs are crouchbugs but the player also has to perform a perfect bunny hop (send a jump input on the exact same frame) as well.

 Since these have to be client frame perfect in CS2 which requires much more precision than tick perfect, they are incredibly more unreliable than CSGO.